Zoom on the Pulsar PG3250

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG3250 compare to generators of similar power (between 2000 and 3000 W).

-- At a weight of 87 pounds, the Pulsar PG3250 places in the expected weight range of the generators in the 2000-3000 rated wattage range.
-In terms of weight, one of the champions in their power range is the Westinghouse iGen2600, standing at just 48 lbs.
+- With a dry weight of 87 pounds, the Pulsar PG3250 finds itself in the expected weight range for generators able to produce between 2000 and 3000 rated watts.
+If you are concerned by weight, one of the champions in the above mentioned power range is the Westinghouse iGen2600, with a dry weight of just 48 pounds.

 - Thanks to an impressive running time of around 16 hours at 50% load, the PG3250 benefits from a higher run time than many generators of a similar output.
 Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Westinghouse WGen2000, as it provides around 20 hours.

-As you can see from this dynamic chart, when compared to other 2000-3000W generators, the Pulsar PG3250 is on the cheap side of the price range.
+As you can see from this interactive chart, when compared to other 2000-3000W generators, the Pulsar PG3250 is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.